Best Random Orbital Sanders 2026

 Black & Decker BDERO100 Random Orbit Sander, 5-Inch

 While I’m used to Black & Decker delivering quality machines, the BDERO100 disappointed me a little.
-While it is the cheapest random orbital sander I’ve ever seen, which makes it hard to complain, I wish they had put more effort into building it with a higher quality even if it’d cost a few bucks more.
-It has a very simple, lightweight but easily damaged body and features a 5 inch pad.
-It lacks the power to handle any task other than the easy ones and the dust canister doesn’t do a great job.
-Still, I feel like I need to include it here because even with these flaws, for a beginner looking for a random orbital sander to use occasionally for simple tasks this can be a good and very inexpensive solution.
+While it is the cheapest random orbital sander I’ve ever seen — which makes it hard to complain — I wish they had put more effort into building it with higher quality even if it’d cost a few bucks more.
+It has a very simple, lightweight but easily damaged body and features a 5″ pad.
+It lacks the power to handle any task other than easy ones and the dust canister doesn’t do a great job.
+Still, for a beginner looking for a random orbital sander to use occasionally for simple tasks, this can be a good and very inexpensive solution.
 If you’re looking for something more, look elsewhere.

 PORTER-CABLE 382 5-Inch Random Orbit Sander